rajhasani/OverTheWire_Bandit/OverTheWire_Bandit/21_bandit21.md

 *`Read: VxCazJaVykI6W36BkBU0mJTCM8rR95XT`*
 *`Password matches, sending next password`*

-If you look back at the left window, you'll see that a password has returned, and the netcat connection has closed:
+If you look back at the left window, you'll see that a password has been returned, and the netcat connection has closed:

 *`NvEJF7oVjkddltPSrdKEFOllh9V1IBcq`*
 **`bandit20@bandit:~$ exit`**